 One thing that always stuck in my mind, however, was his comment on his relationship with his two pet dogs.
 He said that his dogs are his best friends—but in a way, they’re also his slaves.
 It’s a concept he’s grappled with since he became vegan 15 years ago.

-Sure, slave is a harsh word to use concerning a dog/human relationship, but it’s relevant nevertheless.
+Sure, a slave is a harsh word to use concerning a dog/human relationship, but it’s relevant nevertheless.

 At what point does a pet dog or any pet for that matter get an opportunity to experience independence and live out their own lives?
 Rarely.